senaite/senaite.app.spotlight/README.md

       }
 ```

-And get registered like this:
+And is registered like this:

 ```xml
 <!-- A custom Spotlight Search Adapter -->